Time to read: 10 mins

-Often this results in the cancellation of your policy, in some cases charges are applied to cancel before your renewal date, however most providers will waive the cancellation fee in the event of the death of your pet.
+Often this results in the cancellation of your policy, in some cases charges are applied to cancel before your renewal date, however most providers, including us, will waive the cancellation fee in the event of the death of your pet.

 Should your pet be lost or stolen, your policy may cover the purchase price of your pet.

 It’s important that you check whether there are any limits on your policy as some providers will have inner limits for loss and recovery, so for example if your pet cost you £1,000 and your insurer’s loss and recovery limit is £500 then that will be the payout you receive.